 So I was determined to figure out how to get easy-to-peel farm fresh eggs.

-Various Methods for Hard Boiling Eggs
+Various Methods for Cooking Hard Boiled Eggs

 I'm pretty sure I tried every method out there - with mixed results.